-- Steve Carell, Adrien Brody, and Robin Williams expressed interest in playing The Joker.
+Steve Carell, Adrien Brody, and Robin Williams expressed interest in playing The Joker.
 However, Christopher Nolan always had Heath Ledger in mind, even offering the role before the script was completed.
 When asked the reason for this unexpected casting, Nolan simply replied, “Because he’s fearless.”

-- Before Aaron Eckhart won the role of Harvey Dent/Two-Face, Mark Ruffalo (The Hulk), Hugh Jackman (Wolverine) and Live Schreiber (Sabretooth) were considered.
+Before Aaron Eckhart won the role of Harvey Dent/Two-Face, Mark Ruffalo (The Hulk), Hugh Jackman (Wolverine) and Live Schreiber (Sabretooth) were considered.

-- At the time of filming The Dark Knight, there were only four IMAX cameras in the world.
+At the time of filming The Dark Knight, there were only four IMAX cameras in the world.
 One of them was destroyed during one of the chase sequences.
 The final IMAX print for the film was 9.5 miles long.

-- Heather Ledger based his Joker character on a number of people, including Malcolm McDowell’s character in A Clockwork Orange and Sex Pistol’s bassist Syd Vicious.
+Heather Ledger based his Joker character on a number of people, including Malcolm McDowell’s character in A Clockwork Orange and Sex Pistol’s bassist Syd Vicious.
 Ledger also kept a diary while in isolation before filming, thinking up horrific and perverse ideas that Joker would find funny.
 Amongst the list was Aids, blind babies, and landmines.
 Heath is also responsible for his own makeup design, using cosmetics he bought a local pharmacy.

-- Batman notably has a different bat-suit in the film.
+Batman notably has a different Bat-suit in the film.
 This was mainly created to allow Christian Bale more mobility, after his complaints about the original suit.
 The new suit allows him to move his neck and feels less claustrophobic.

-- Heath Ledger shot and directed the Joker’s warning videos which feature the news reporter.
+Heath Ledger shot and directed the Joker’s warning videos which feature the news reporter.

 The Dark Knight Rises

 Meanwhile, Bruce Wayne / Batman is a shadow of his former self, walking around with a cane, still beaten up from the events of the previous film and the death of Rachel.
-Although Alfred, Bruce’s voice of reason, tries his best to get him out of his isolation Bruce longs for a day he gets to don the cape again.
+Although Michael Caine’s Alfred, Bruce’s voice of reason, tries his best to get him out of his isolation Bruce longs for a day he gets to don the cape again.
 When a burglar breaks into his safe he is awakened from his depressed state.
 Unknowingly, his investigation leads him to a new villain, Bane, the new leader of the League of Shadows.
-What follows is an epic battle of good versus evil.
-And for the first time ever, Batman might be on the losing end of the spectrum.
-“For me, the reason we chose Bane from all of the different antagonists you might set up against Batman, it was all about the physicality.
-We’ve never seen Christian Bale’s Batman go up against an antagonist who can go toe-to-toe with him, and you don’t know who’s going to win, physically,” Nolan said.
+The emergence of Bane brings about chaos and disorder.

 The poor editing in Dark Knight Rises has fans believing that there are a number of scenes that were cut from the story.
 Vulture recently discovered an interview with The Dark Knight Rises costume director Lindy Hemming in GQ and, during the interview, she incidentally described a scene that didn’t actually make it into the final cut of the movie (she hadn’t had the chance to see it before the interview.
 Below is her description of the deleted scene: